ccheshirecat/volant/docs/guides/plugins.md

 - The manifest (`plugin.yaml`/`plugin.json`)
 - Runtime assets (initramfs, kernel overlay, agent extensions)
-- Their own CLI/TUI or documentation for plugin-specific actions
+- Their own CLI/TUI or documentation for workload-specific endpoints/openAPI schemas

 The engine stays stable and universal; plugins can iterate independently.